 Disclosure: This post may contain affiliate links, which earn me a small commission from bookings at no extra cost to you.
 Thank you for reading and supporting my blog!

-Flanked by towering, peaky volcanoes, and lakeside towns bursting with history and culture, Lake Atitlán (Lago de Atitlán) is perhaps one of the most beautiful destinations not only in Guatemala — but in the world!
+Flanked by towering volcanoes and vibrant lakeside towns bursting with history and culture, Lake Atitlán (Lago de Atitlán) is perhaps one of the most beautiful destinations not only in Guatemala — but the world!

-Between hiking on ancient volcanoes and strolling around colorful Maya towns, you won’t find yourself running out of things to do in Lake Atitlán anytime soon.
+Between hiking up ancient volcanoes and strolling around colorful Maya villages, you won’t find yourself running out of things to do in Lake Atitlán anytime soon.

 After living here for two months, and getting to explore the vast majority of the cute towns around Lake Atitlán, I wanted to compile this ultimate bucket list so you can enjoy your time here to the fullest!